alaNN13/PR-CTICA-4---TEOR-A-DE-LA-COMPUTACI-N/README.md

 ## About The Project

-[cite_start]This repository contains the software extension developed for Practice 4 of the Theory of Computation course at ESCOM[cite: 3, 8, 9]. [cite_start]The project extends the interactive software developed in previous practices to implement the algorithmic conversion of Deterministic Finite Automata (DFA) to Regular Expressions (RE)[cite: 11, 14]. [cite_start]Additionally, it explores the theoretical and practical applications of regular expressions for data validation[cite: 10, 16].
+This repository contains the software extension developed for Practice 4 of the Theory of Computation course at ESCOM.
+The project extends the interactive software developed in previous practices to implement the algorithmic conversion of Deterministic Finite Automata (DFA) to Regular Expressions (RE).
+Additionally, it explores the theoretical and practical applications of regular expressions for data validation

 ## Authors